CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: Discussions

 \subsection{Comparisons between Capabilities}

-Tab. \ref{Performance Comparison on Benchmarks} presents a comprehensive comparison of CFBench's PSR with two of the prominent LLM evaluation benchmarks: MMLU~\cite{hendrycks2020measuring} and GSM8K~\cite{cobbe2021training}.
+Table \ref{Performance Comparison on Benchmarks} presents a comprehensive comparison of CFBench's PSR with two prominent LLM evaluation benchmarks: MMLU~\cite{hendrycks2020measuring} and GSM8K~\cite{cobbe2021training}.
 MMLU focuses on knowledge proficiency, while GSM8K emphasizes mathematical ability.
 GPT-4o ranks first on CFBench but significantly lags behind, ranking third on GSM8K.
-Qwen1.5-110B-Chat performs worse than DeepSeek-V2 on CFBench but outperforms it on MMLU.
+Qwen2-72B-Instruct performs worse than DeepSeek-V2 on CFBench but outperforms it on MMLU.
 Notably, the rankings of LLMs on CFBench do not entirely correspond with those on the other two benchmarks, indicating that CFBench provides a novel perspective for LLMs evaluation.